 What is unique about how you work?

-I take a holistic approach to my treatment, adapting treatments for each patient.
+I take a both a structural and holistic approach to my treatment, providing a unique treatment to suit each patient’s individual’s needs.

-Who has influenced you most in your career as a Sports Therapist?
+Who has influenced you most in your career as an Osteopath?

-Tim Moynihan introduced me to Osteopathy after a talk he did at my school – Knights Templar in Baldock.
-I was also inspired by the effects of osteopathic treatment that I experienced myself.
-Additionally, my treatment approach has been influenced by many of my university tutors, who have demonstrated a variety of approaches to Osteopathy.
+Tim Moynihan introduced me to osteopathy, and I was inspired by the effects of osteopathic treatment.
+Additionally, my treatment approach has been influenced by many of my university tutors, who have demonstrated a variety of approaches to osteopathy.

 What’s the piece of advice you give to your patients/clients most often?